Ji553/Cycle-GTN/README.md

-# Cycle-GTN
+# TC-GPS
-This is a PyTorch based implementation of the paper Cycle-GTN for brain network analysis by Ji et al..
+This is a PyTorch based implementation of the paper TC-GPS for brain network analysis by Ji et al..